Skip to main content

 The bottom line

 Smoking can cause hair loss.
-The nicotine in tobacco products increases the risk of hair loss, no matter if you’re smoking or vaping.
-Quitting smoking has many benefits including better circulation, improved breathing, and a lower risk of cancer.
+The nicotine in tobacco products increases the risk of hair loss, regardless of whether you're smoking or vaping.
+Quitting smoking has many benefits, including better circulation, improved breathing, and a lower risk of cancer.
 And some people will experience hair regrowth after quitting.
 How much your hair loss improves may depend on your family history and other medical conditions.
-Talk with your healthcare professional if you need help with quitting smoking.
+Talk with your healthcare team if you need help with quitting smoking.
 There are many smoking cessation options available to help you stop this habit.

 why trust our exports reliability shield